-Use the AUTO command to automatically refresh the CA Scheduler JM ISPF schedule status, job status, and predecessor panels.
+Use the AUTO command to automatically refresh the Scheduler ISPF schedule status, job status, and predecessor panels.

 The command syntax is AUTO nnn where "nnn" is the number of seconds between 10 and 600.

 If AUTO is entered without a value, the refresh interval is 60 seconds.

 Example: From the Job Status screen, enter command AUTO 10, and press Enter.

 CAJI1205 ---------- CA SCHEDULER R11 (SCHD-CA01) STATUS ------ Row 1 to 2 of 2 COMMAND ===> auto 10 SCROLL ===> PAGE Enter CA Scheduler command below, or enter a line command: ===> Command Job JNO St Node Schedule Status -------- -------- --- -- -------- -------- --------------------------- ________ B 01 40 KPS20 Waiting Start Time 20140108 10:00 ________ X 01 40 KPS20 Waiting Start Time 20140108 08:00 ******************************* Bottom of data ************************

 The panel is returned with the following message to indicate that AUTO refresh took, and the keyboard is locked until you end the automatic refresh: